-Our operations to date have been primarily limited to researching and developing our product candidates.
+Our operations to date have been primarily limited to researching and developing our product candidates and undertaking preclinical studies and clinical trials of our product candidates.
+We have not yet obtained regulatory approvals for any of our product candidates.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history or approved products on the market.
 Furthermore, our operating results may fluctuate due to a variety of other factors, many of which are outside of our control and may be difficult to predict, including the following:

-- · delays in the commencement, enrollment and the timing of clinical testing for our product candidates; - the timing and success or failure of clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners; - · any delays in regulatory review and approval of product candidates in clinical development; - · the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - · the cost of manufacturing our product candidates, which may vary depending on FDA guidelines and requirements, and the quantity of production; - · our ability to obtain additional funding to develop our product candidates; - · expenditures that we will or may incur to acquire or develop additional product candidates and technologies; - the level of demand for our product candidates, should they receive approval, which may vary significantly; - · potential side effects of our product candidates that could delay or prevent commercialization or cause an approved drug to be taken off the market; - $\cdot \\$ the ability of patients or healthcare providers to obtain coverage of or sufficient reimbursement for our product candidates, if approved; - our dependency on third-party manufacturers to supply or manufacture our product candidates; - our ability to establish an effective sales, marketing and distribution infrastructure in a timely manner; - market acceptance of our product candidates, if approved, and our ability to forecast demand for those product candidates; - · our ability to receive approval and commercialize our product candidates outside of the United States; - our ability to establish and maintain collaborations, licensing or other arrangements; - · our ability and third parties' abilities to protect intellectual property rights; - · costs related to and outcomes of potential litigation or other disputes; - · our ability to adequately support future growth; - · our ability to attract and retain key personnel to manage our business effectively; - · potential liabilities associated with hazardous materials; - · our ability to maintain adequate insurance policies; and - · future accounting pronouncements or changes in our accounting policies.
+- delays in the commencement, enrollment and the timing of clinical testing for our product candidates; - the timing and success or failure of clinical trials for our product candidates or competing product candidates, or any other change in the competitive landscape of our industry, including consolidation among our competitors or partners; - any delays in regulatory review and approval of product candidates in clinical development; - the timing and cost of, and level of investment in, research and development activities relating to our product candidates, which may change from time to time; - the cost of manufacturing our product candidates, which may vary depending on FDA guidelines and requirements, and the quantity of production; - our ability to obtain additional funding to develop our product candidates; - expenditures that we will or may incur to acquire or develop additional product candidates and technologies; - the level of demand for our product candidates, should they receive approval, which may vary significantly; - potential side effects of our product candidates that could delay or prevent commercialization or cause an approved drug to be taken off the market; - the ability of patients or healthcare providers to obtain coverage of or sufficient reimbursement for our product candidates, if approved; - our dependency on third-party manufacturers to supply or manufacture our product candidates; - our ability to establish an effective sales, marketing and distribution infrastructure in a timely manner; - market acceptance of our product candidates, if approved, and our ability to forecast demand for those product candidates; - our ability to receive approval and commercialize our product candidates outside of the United States; - our ability to establish and maintain collaborations, licensing or other arrangements; - our ability and third parties' abilities to protect intellectual property rights; - costs related to and outcomes of potential litigation or other disputes; - our ability to adequately support future growth; - our ability to attract and retain key personnel to manage our business effectively; - potential liabilities associated with hazardous materials; - our ability to maintain adequate insurance policies; and - future accounting pronouncements or changes in our accounting policies.